 - In the resulting window, click Issue Tracker (Figure A).

-- The next window displays the template structure (Figure B) with sample data.
+- The next window displays the template structure with sample data (Figure B).
 Take a moment to review the columns.
 When working with your own data, you might add or remove columns, but that’s much easier than starting from scratch.
 Click Use Template.

 - In the next window, enter information about the new list.
-You can change the name if you like, add a description and change visual properties (Figure C).
+You can change the name, add a description and change visual properties (Figure C).
 For demonstration purposes, you can keep the defaults, but I entered a simple description.

 - Click Create to create the list shown in Figure D.

 At this point, it’s fine that the list is empty.
-We’ll use Power Automate to update the list, but first, we need data.
+We’ll use Power Automate to update the list.

 How to create a submission form using Microsoft Forms